 Norwegian Timber Framing: Grindbygg Building

-The course will cover cutting joinery with tradition hand tools (axe, saw, chisel and auger) as well as power tools (electric chain saw and mortiser).
+The course will cover cutting joinery with traditional hand tools (axe, saw, chisel and auger) as well as power tools (electric chainsaw and mortiser).